The Wall: Adaptations

 A film adaptation, Pink Floyd – The Wall, was released by Metro-Goldwyn-Mayer in July 1982.
 It was written by Waters and directed by Alan Parker, with Bob Geldof as Pink.
 It used Scarfe's animation alongside actors, with little conventional dialogue.
 A modified soundtrack was created for some of the film's songs.

 On 21 July 1990, Waters and producer Tony Hollingsworth created The Wall – Live in Berlin, staged for charity at a site once occupied by part of the Berlin Wall.
-The concert included several artists and celebrities popular at the time, including Scorpions, Cyndi Lauper, Sinéad O'Connor, Joni Mitchell, Ute Lemper, Tim Curry, Van Morrison, Bryan Adams, and Thomas Dolby among others.
-The concert was broadcast on television in 52 countries, and was later released as a video and album at the end of that same year.
-The band omitted the song "Outside the Wall" and instead played "The Tide Is Turning", a song from Roger Waters' 1987 solo album Radio K.A.O.S.
-In 2003, the album was remastered and for the first time, the video was released on DVD.
+The concert included several artists and celebrities popular at the time, including Scorpions, Cyndi Lauper, Sinéad O'Connor, Joni Mitchell, Ute Lemper, Tim Curry, Van Morrison, Thomas Dolby, and Bryan Adams among others.

 In 2000, Pink Floyd released Is There Anybody Out There?
 The Wall Live 1980–81, which contains portions of various live shows from the Wall Tour, but mainly the shows in the Earls Court in London.
-In 2012, it was remastered and released on The Wall "Immersion" Box-Set as an extra.
+In 2012, it was re-released on The Wall "Immersion" Box-Set as an extra.

 Waters tours and opera

-Beginning in 2010 and with dates lasting into 2013, Waters performed the album worldwide on his tour, The Wall Live.
-This had a much wider wall, updated higher quality projected content and leading-edge projection technology.

-The tour included a one-off performance at The O2 Arena in London on May 12, 2011, which marked only the second time in 30 years that Gilmour, Waters, and Nick Mason played together, the last having been Live 8 in 2005.
-Gilmour played his guitar solo on top of the wall during "Comfortably Numb," as he did on the original 1980/81 tour.
+Beginning in 2010, Waters performed the album worldwide on his tour, The Wall Live.
+These dates had a much wider wall, updated higher quality projected content and leading-edge projection technology.
+The tour included a one-off performance at The O2 Arena in London on 12 May 2011, which marked only the second time in 30 years that Gilmour, Waters, and Nick Mason played together, the last having been Live 8 in 2005.
+Gilmour played his guitar solo on top of the wall during Comfortably Numb, as he did on the original 1980/81 tour.
 A film of the live concert, Roger Waters: The Wall, was released in 2015.

 In 2016, Waters adapted The Wall into an opera, Another Brick in the Wall: The Opera with contemporary classical composer Julien Bilodeau.
 It premiered at Opéra de Montréal in March 2017, and was produced by Cincinnati Opera in July 2018.
 It is orchestrated for a score of eight soloists, 48 chorus members, and a standard 70-piece operatic orchestra.